Conversion Therapy

 If you are a loved one of someone who identifies as lesbian, gay, bisexual, transgender, queer/questioning, intersex, or asexual (LGBTQIA+, often referred to simply as LGBTQ), your acceptance and support may be imperative for your loved one's mental health.
 There are many positive, healthy ways to support the LGBTQ community, but there are also some dangerous practices.

 One of these dangerous practices is called conversion therapy, which is not an officially recognized therapy or psychiatric treatment.
 Conversion therapies lack scientific credibility and do not work, regardless of sexual orientation identity, gender expression, gender identity, or other components of human sexuality and human development.
-Sexual orientation change efforts are ineffective, have no medical justification, are not recommended by health care providers, and can do more harm than good for patients who have experienced conversion therapy.
+Sexual orientation change efforts like conversion therapy are ineffective, have no medical justification, are not recommended by health care providers, and can do more harm than good for patients who have experienced conversion therapy.

 What is conversion therapy?